I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfpdo/nf-wdfpdo-wdfpdoinitassigndeviceid.md

 A device ID is typically the first item in the list of hardware IDs that a device reports.
 For more information about device IDs and hardware IDs, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/install/device-identification-strings">Device Identification Strings</a> and <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/install/how-setup-selects-drivers">How Setup Selects Drivers</a>.

 The driver must call <b>WdfPdoInitAssignDeviceID</b> before calling <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a>.
 For more information about calling <b>WdfDeviceCreate</b>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/creating-a-framework-device-object">Creating a Framework Device Object</a>.

-The following code example reports a device ID that the <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/sample-kmdf-drivers">KbFiltr</a> sample driver uses.

 ## Requirements
 | &nbsp; | &nbsp; |